flairNLP/flair/resources/docs/TUTORIAL_12_CLUSTERING.md

 k-Means is a classical and well known clustering algorithm. k-Means is a partitioning-based Clustering algorithm.
 The user defines with the parameter *k* how many clusters the given data has.
 So the choice of *k* is very important.
+More about k-Means can be read on the official [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).

 ```
 from flair.models import ClusteringModel